Gene-Mating Dynamic Evolution Theory II: Global stability of N-gender-mating polyploid systems: Conclusions: Global stability of N-gender-mating polyploid systems

-We have found the exact analytic solutions and proved the global stability of an N-gender gene-mating N-polypoid system.
-Since there is no chaotic behavior, it seems to suggest that the natural law does not go against N-gender N-polypoid system as far as the global stability concerns.
-Presumably the extraterrestrial aliens or intelligence may have N-gender N-polypoid system with N$\geq 3$ while the mating system still enjoys the global stability.
+\underline{\bf The new findings in this work:} We have found the exact analytic solutions and proved the global stability of an N-gender gene-mating N-polypoid system.
+Since there is no chaotic behavior, it seems to suggest that the natural law does not go against N-gender N-polypoid system as far as the global stability is concerned.
+Presumably, the extraterrestrial aliens or intelligence may have N-gender N-polypoid system with N$\geq 3$ while the mating system still enjoys the global stability.
 It is likely that when the mutation and the natural selection process sets in, it will alter the governing equations to be less-symmetric, and thus possibly result in richer or more chaotic behaviors.
-It will be interesting to study the perturbation away from the symmetric governing equations, with the help of our exact analytic solutions.
+It will be interesting to study the perturbation away from the symmetric governing equations, with the help of our exact analytic solutions.\\

+\underline{\bf The new derivations and analytic solutions in this work:} To the best of our knowledge of literature, the analysis closest to ours in the literature is Ref.\cite{Nagylaki}.
+In Ref.\cite{Nagylaki}, some exactly solvable models within a gene pool are analyzed, where the monotonic evolutionary behavior is found.
+Ref.\cite{Nagylaki}'s studies a single locus for an arbitrary number of alleles with or without distinguishing the sex.
+We study a single locus, arbitrary number alleles in an N-gender multiploid (or polyploid) population.
+Therefore, we generalize two degrees of freedom, N-gender and N-polyploid, and $(n+1)$-alleles, both to arbitrary integers, N and $n$.

+Related models for the $2$-gender diploid can be found in \cite{book2} and a systematic derivation in Ref.~\cite{1410.3456}.
+It is worthwhile mentioning that some of the previous models mostly focus on solving the ``discretized difference equations;'' while we focus on solving the idealized ``highly-nonlinear coupled continuous differential equations.''